 Use the Data Store Configuration wizard or the configuredatastore utility to add a machine to an existing data store.
 You can have one standby relational data store and one standby tile cache data store.
 You can have multiple machines in a spatiotemporal big data store, which you add one at a time using either the Data Store Configuration wizard or configuredatastore utility.

 - Install ArcGIS Data Store on another server.

-The standby and primary machines (for a relational data store) and each node in a tile cache or spatiotemporal big data store must be installed on different physical servers.
-Be sure to use the same network account for the ArcGIS Data Store account on all machines in the data store.
+The standby and primary machines (for relational and tile cache data stores) and each node in a spatiotemporal big data store must be installed on different physical servers.

 - Open the ArcGIS Data Store Configuration wizard.

 - Specify the URL of the GIS Server site.

 The URL is in the format https://gisserver.domain.com:6443.
 Use the same GIS Server site as you did when configuring the primary relational or tile cache data store or the other machines in your spatiotemporal big data store.